lanmeglic/GitHub-User-Repositories-Downloader-GURD/README.md

 <h2>Overview</h2>

-<p>The GitHub Backup Script is a Python script that allows you to back up your GitHub repositories by cloning each repository to a local directory and then compressing the directory into a .zip file.</p>
+<p>This is a Python script that allows you to back up your GitHub repositories by cloning each repository to a local directory and then compressing the directory into a .zip file.</p>

 <h2>Steps to Use the Script</h2>